AP Interview: The hopes and fears of Buttigieg's mom

 Several times a week, Anne Montgomery makes her way a few miles from her home to a fifth-floor office in downtown South Bend that teems with young adults working to elect her son president.
-She reads letters that bring back anxieties about being the mother of Pete Buttigieg , the first openly gay man to run for president.
+She reads letters that bring back anxieties about being the mother of Pete Buttigieg , the first gay man to become a leading presidential candidate.

 The ones that touch her most are testimonials of people who have come out as gay, or from their parents, praising Pete.